scoobhidu/loyaltytrooper/README.md

 ## I'm Rajat - A Developer
-- Looking for roles in backend development(for go/golang if possible)
+- Looking for roles in backend development(for go/golang/C++/NodeJS if possible)
 - 🔭 I’m currently working as a Frontend Intern at Ventura Securities
 - 📱  Flutter Developer at Google Developers Student Club (GDSC-MAIT)
+- 🏆 Hack With MAIT 3.0 winner
 - ✍ B.Tech.(CSE) student at Maharaja Agrasen Institute of Technology, Delhi, India
 - 👯 I’m looking to collaborate on open source